Chris Walley (actor): Early life

 Walley was born in County Cork, Ireland, and raised in the area of Glanmire.
-He was a pupil of Christian Brothers College, Cork.
-Walley is a great-grandson of William Norton, former Tánaiste.
+He was privately educated at Christian Brothers College, Cork.
+He is a great-grandson of William Norton, former Tánaiste.

 From an early age, Walley took an interest in Drama and Theatre studies, attending classes in the Gaiety School of Acting and the Cork School of Music.
-As a student in the Cork School of Music Walley was a member of their Youth Theatre group, performing in productions such as Anouilh's Antigone, as well as undertaking individual lessons under the tutelage of Trína Scott.
+As a student in the Cork School of Music, Walley was a member of their Youth Theatre group, performing in productions such as Anouilh's Antigone, as well as undertaking individual lessons under the tutelage of Trína Scott.
 Walley auditioned for the Royal Academy of Dramatic Art in London after completing his secondary education, however, he was unsuccessful in his application and instead began studying full-time at Cork School of Music as part of their BA in Drama and Theatre studies.
 The following year Walley re-auditioned for RADA, and was offered one of their coveted 28 places, ahead of 3,500 other applicants.